derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/12/2021 16:22:23 : 3 Database Admins walked into a NoSQL bar.
+31/12/2021 16:22:10 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer had a problem.
-He thought to himself, 'I know, I'll solve it with threads!'. has Now problems. two he
+Child: Dad, why does the sun rise in the east and set in the west?
+Dad: Son, it's working, don't touch it.
 <!-- replace-with-joke ends -->